 The Texsport Portable Outdoor Propane Heater is one of the best outdoor propane heaters on the market.

-Note that this camp heater is for outdoor use only – it’s not rated for safe use inside of your tent.
+Remember this camp heater is for outdoor use only – it’s not rated for safe use inside of your tent.

-In fact, it works almost as well for cold weather camping as the Mr. Heater Portable Buddy Heater, our number one choice overall.
+In fact, it works almost as well for cold-weather camping as the Mr. Heater Portable Buddy Heater, our number one choice overall.
 It’s also an extremely affordable option.

-This camping heater comes with a stable base that attaches to the bottom of a 16oz propane canister.
-Then the heating element attaches to the top of the propane canister.
+The Texsport model is notable for its simple, straightforward design.
+It’s super functional with a stable base that attaches to the bottom of a propane canister.
+The heating element then attaches to the top.

 This outdoor heater has a 3000 BTU output.
 You can direct the heat with the aluminum reflector plate.